froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-one-click-install-how-to.md

 1. Create Ubuntu 16.04 LTS x64 droplet in area close to your location
 ![image](https://user-images.githubusercontent.com/563412/44273919-6ffd8c80-a249-11e8-958b-3d7fbee6108d.png)

+Use 2Gb droplet or more powerful if you need.
+Do not use 1Gb option - OpenY will fail on it.

 2. Login to the SSH console of the droplet
 3. Follow the comment from https://github.com/ymcatwincities/openy-project/blob/8.1.x/scripts/openyonclickinstall.sh
 Basically - run a command under root